-Crispy and delicous.
+Crispy and delicious.
 Its easy to make your own pizzas from scratch.
 With a little early prep to make the dough.
-You can always make it the day before you need it and refridgerate, or freeze it for longer term storage.
+You can always make it the day before you need it and refrigerate, or freeze it for longer term storage.

 Makes 4 pizzas

 - 500g white bread flour